Heroic Warriors

 Image source: Plaid Stallions

-Update: there was also an auction many years back for a wax casting prototype Teela, which has the same articulation as the previous prototypes.
+Update: there was also an auction many years back for what may be a wax casting prototype Teela, which has the same articulation as the previous prototypes.
 However this ones seems to have some differences in the design of the boots and tunic.
 Unfortunately the image doesn’t show a lot of detail.
 Many thanks to Fabio Leone for sharing this image!

 Several test runs were done of Teela’s head, one with her hair in a bun (chosen for the final toy), and one with long, flowing hair: